Register 36 Seats Remaining

 For Adults and Teens (16+)

-This documentary explores corporate greed and overconsumption in a digital world where buying something is often just a click away.
-The Click Trap examines how major retailers use data and targeted advertising to influence what we see—and what we buy.
-Featuring insights from online activists and tech experts, the film sheds light on how the digital advertising system has become highly concentrated in the hands of powerful corporations.
-It also reveals how this same system can fuel scams, misinformation, and extremist content, allowing questionable—and sometimes criminal—creators to profit along the way.
+In recognition of Earth Month, we’re screening The Click Trap, a documentary that examines corporate greed and overconsumption in a digital world where buying something is often just a click away.
+The film explores how major retailers use data and targeted advertising to shape what we see - and what we buy.
+With insights from online activists and tech experts, it reveals how a concentrated digital advertising system can influence our choices, fuel scams and misinformation, and even amplify harmful content for profit.

 Doors open at 6:30pm, and we press Play at 6:45pm sharp.